Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **Batch mode now shows all files from both folders, making it easy to identify missing files.**
 - **Script errors are automatically detected and can be fixed with a single click.**
 - **Skill attribute strings are now properly handled with correct escaping.**
+- **Use the "Clear Lines" button to quickly clean up orphaned ShowText lines without Japanese counterparts.**
+- **The soft deletion system preserves file structure while allowing you to remove unwanted content.**
+- **Check the preview tab to see exactly how your file will be saved before downloading.**

 ---